 Asia is behind the curve when it comes to environmental issues but our rapidly growing population – 60% of the world’s inhabitants – means that we need to catch up fast.
 Start at home with these green tips!

-The ecological struggle is real: air and water pollution, poor sewage and waste disposal, deforestation and other natural resource depletions, etc. We show you how to do your part, because the earth is everyone’s home.
+The ecological struggle is real: air and water pollution, poor sewage and waste disposal, deforestation and other natural resource depletion, etc. We show you how to do your part because the earth is everyone’s home.

 The right site

 Location is (almost) everything!
 Here are some things to consider when making your choice:

 - Think about your home’s demographic in 10, 20, 30 years.
 Will your current location be able to easily accommodate renovations caused by a changing family unit – births, deaths, elderly parents, and teenagers leaving home?
 Is your home too big or small?